Problem: Dog dental disease — Periodontitis — is the #1 dog problem, painful and ultimately deadly.

 Emergency sirens are mounted on the top of, or in front of, ambulances, fire trucks, and other vehicles.
 They emit high decibel (db) sound to warn motorists and pedestrians, spherical soundwaves that spread up and and the side as well as forward.
 The volume on a 5th floor above the road is as loud as the next intersection.
 The #1 public complaint in big cities like New York.

 Siren Guide is an wavefront shaping device.
 It flattens and narrows emergency siren soundwaves so they stay in the road.
 Siren Guide attaches to the siren horn.
 The siren soundwave is split into many wavelets.
 Each wavelet enters a different channel.
 In some channels wavelets travel a lot farther than in others.
 Wavelets at the bottom and center of the device travel farthest, in labyrinthine channels.
 Wavelets on the outside and top travel short distances, and exit Siren Guide first.
-They refract – bend down – to remain coherent with the center and bottom wavelets that exit after.
+They refract – bend down – to retain coherence with the center and bottom wavelets that exit after.
 This forms a flattened wavefront that expands near the surface of the road.

 The technology is patented.